oracle/json-in-db/INTRODUCTION/Introduction.md

 ![](media/image004.png)

 Use the Download Zip button to download the contents of the GitHub repository.
-The Zip file will be called json-in-db.zip.
+The Zip file will be called json-in-db-master.zip.

 <span id="_Toc310240962" class="anchor"><span id="_Toc413168752" class="anchor"></span></span>Windows Installation
 ==================================================================================================================

 Unzip the archive.
-This will create a folder called json-in-db with a subfolder INTRODUCTION.
+This will create a folder called json-in-db-master with a subfolder INTRODUCTION.

 ![](media/image005.png)